Thurunany/Thurunany/README.md

 - 💻 I'm current studying Systems Analysis and Development at the state university of Santa Catarina (UDESC - CCT)

-- 🎓 I did my high school integrated with the IT technician
+- 🎓 I did my high school integrated with a IT technician

 ##